 Singapore may be small in terms of area but it hits big when it comes to diversity, with Chinese, Malay, Indian and western cultures all blending together, and it’s that mix that has turned it into a proper foodie hotspot.
 Hawker centres are central to Singaporean identity, having even been awarded Unesco Intangible Cultural Heritage Status, and they are where you can find some of the best food on the island, but if you’re feeling fancy and have got some dollars burning a hole in your pocket, you’ll find plenty of swish and upscale restaurants to spend them at.
-Here are our fave places to eat in Singapore and our top hawker centre stalls, so you can spend less time queuing and more time eating.
+Here are our favourite places to eat in Singapore and our top hawker centre stalls, so you can spend less time queuing and more time eating.

 Le Bon Funk